 Wild Dunes, Seabrook and Kiawah all have golf courses and tennis courts to keep you busy.
 Kiawah also is home to Beachwalker Park, which is often listed among the world's best beaches.

 Folly is known for its surfing, and McKevlin's Surf Shop will rent you a board and put you in touch with an instructor if you need one.

 Each Island has many wonderful places to eat, but a few of favorites are The Boathouse at Breach Inlet between Isle of Palms and Sullivan's.
 Offering great views of the water on all sides, The Boathouse gets crowded as soon as the weather gets warm, so reservations are recommended.

 At Sullivan's, check out Poe's Tavern for burgers, salads and fish sandwiches; and the Obstinate Daughter for everything else from Geechie Frites to cappelletti stuffed with foie gras to the Lt.
 Dan pizza - shrimp, arugula pesto, Nicoise olives and artichokes.

-Over at Folly, things are a little more laid back at The Crab Shack, with its year-round outdoor seating and wonderful seafood boils and raw bar and Taco Boy with its inspired margaritas and fish tacos.
+Over at Folly, things are a little more laid back at The Crab Shacks, with its year-round outdoor seating and wonderful seafood boils and raw bar, and Taco Boy, featuring inspired margaritas and fish tacos.